 This program is meant to provide an opportunity for up to 10 students per year to plan their programs well in advance in order to take advantage of some unusual possibilities that might otherwise have to be foregone.
 It is not meant for students who simply wish to extend the time of a four-year program into five years, nor is it meant to extend the time for students to return to good standing if they are on probation or in danger of dismissal.
 Neither is it meant to provide automatic funding for students enrolled in five-year undergraduate or BA/MA programs.
 Students must be enrolled as an undergraduate student to receive Extended Tuition Funding.
 Students enrolled solely in a graduate course of study are not eligible to receive tuition support.
 It is also not meant to provide tuition support for students pursuing a second Baccalaureate degree.

 Some possible opportunities that would justify extended funding include being able to study abroad for a semester or year; doing extended internships; participating in community service projects in other states or countries; exploring academic areas outside of students’ majors; changing majors; double (or triple) majoring.
 In short, the rationale for this proposal is to help students do expansive and in-depth intellectual work during their college careers, to make connections between their education and post-graduate plans; and to amplify their academic experiences beyond preparedness objectives that satisfy core or pre-professional training requirements.
+In rare and exceptional circumstances the committee may consider other reasons (such as a severe medical issue, where an official medical leave of absence at the home campus is not possible).

 The deadline for each upcoming academic year is November 15 at 11:59PM.